-The credit bureau will verify accuracy of the information on your credit report with the lender or reporting company.
+The credit bureau will verify the accuracy of the information on your credit report with the lender or reporting company.
 If you disagree, the credit bureau may direct you to contact the creditor or lender directly.

 It will take time to fix your credit report and remove inaccuracies.
 Be patient and communicate with your creditors and the credit bureau.
-Continue to provide documentation or any additional information that support your claim.
+Continue to provide documentation or any additional information that supports your claim.